MTHFR Gene Mutation Symptoms, Natural Treatments and FAQs

 MTHFR mutation - Dr. Axe

-An MTHFR mutation is a problem associated with poor methylation and enzyme production.
-MTHFR mutations affect every person differently, sometimes contributing to hardly any noticeable symptoms at all, while other times leading to serious, long-term health problems.
+A MTHFR mutation is a problem associated with poor methylation and enzyme production.
+MTHFR gene mutation issues affect every person differently, sometimes contributing to hardly any noticeable symptoms at all, while other times leading to serious, long-term health problems.

-Although the exact prevalence rate is still up for debate, it’s believed that up to 30 percent to 50 percent of all people might carry a mutation in the MTHFR gene, which is inherited and passed down from parent to child.
-(1) Around 14 percent to 20 percent of the population might have a more severe MTHFR mutation that impacts overall health more drastically.
+Although the exact prevalence rate is still up for debate, it’s believed that up to 30 percent to 50 percent of all people might carry a mutation in the MTHFR gene, some estimates even going all the way up to 70 percent, which is inherited and passed down from parent to child.
+Around 14 percent to 20 percent of the population might have a more severe MTHFR mutation that impacts overall health more drastically.

 The MTHFR gene mutation was discovered during the completion of the Human Genome Project.
-Researchers realized that people with this type of inherited mutation tended to develop certain diseases, including ADHD, Alzheimer’s, atherosclerosis, autoimmune disorders and autism more often than those without the mutation.
+Researchers realized that people with this type of inherited MTHFR mutation tended to develop certain diseases, including ADHD, Alzheimer’s, atherosclerosis, autoimmune disorders and autism, more often than those without the mutation.

-To date, there have been dozens of different health conditions tied to MTHFR mutations, although just because someone inherits this mutation doesn’t mean that person will wind up experiencing any problems.
+To date, there have been dozens of different health conditions tied to MTHFR mutations, although just because someone inherits a MTHFR gene mutation doesn’t mean that person will wind up experiencing any problems.

 Ad